CodingOctocat/WpfObservableRangeCollection/README.md

 - System.InvalidOperationException: The "2" index in the collection change event is not valid for collections of size "1".
 - More?
 I'm not sure.
 I forgot.

+If the `NotSupportedException` still occurred, try using `BindingOperations.EnableCollectionSynchronization(IEnumerable, Object)`.

 In the end, I chose `XamarinCommunityToolkit/ObservableRangeCollection` and `weitzhandler/WpfObservableRangeCollection` and made slight changes to the code, and finally, I didn't encounter any problems, for now.

 ## Seealso